Smith's Hill High School: School productions

 Smith's Hill High School has a history in performing school productions such as musicals and plays.
 In 2001, Smith's Hill High School produced its first musical in recent history, performing Little Shop of Horrors.
 Since then, school productions have been staged regularly including performances of Oklahoma! and compilations of various other musicals.
 In 2015, the school staged an outstanding production of Guys and Dolls.

 In 2006, the production team of Ribbit Up Productions was formed by drama teacher Bryan Cutler and has since performed at least one original show per year including "The Little Country That Could", "How to Host a Murder", "The Big Box" and "Overbelly".
 A junior offshoot of the company was formed soon after known as Tadpole Productions which has performed shows such as "Earthwatch", "Noughts and Crosses", "When Books Go Bump in the Night", "Personal Space", "Escape From RealiTV" and most recently, "Earthwatch 2.0", a remake of the original with a brand new cast.
 In 2011, the company differed from its annual performance of an original play and instead performed an adaptation of Hamlet.
 In 2012 they performed "The Magic Mountain", and in 2013 "Macguffin".
 Returning again to Shakespeare in 2014, "Whatever you Will", a pastiche of Shakespeare's comedies, was performed.
 More recent names to Cutler's record include; "Beethoven's Summer" performed in 2015, which followed Cutler's personal recollections of his childhood and growing up in Australia, and in 2016, "221a" was performed which honoured the BBC's Sherlock (TV series).
 In 2017, Cutler returned to political satire in "You Can't Have One Without the Other" followed by an adaption of Shakespeare's Richard III in 2018, which saw widespread acclaim.
+In 2020, they performed "The Bubble," a sociocultural reflection on the inter-schools climate, followed in 2021 by "Squeak" and the story's prelude "Splat" as performed by the Junior School Play.
+2022 detailed a return-to-form of one of the original plays with "How to Murder a Host".
+The penultimate play in 2023 was an adaptation of Macbeth, with the final performance by Cutler after 18 years being an original musical entitled "Artificial" two-fold operating as a homage to all its predecessor through its littered references and backdrop being all the collections of prior plays.